 - Handle the cases internally.
 Once the intake specialists gather all the information and case details, you’ll be able to review the case and decide how to proceed with it.
 Going back to our previous tip, having your documents transcreated and ready to be signed electronically will help.

 - Refer the cases.
 Referring cases to other attorneys can sometimes prove to be a great path to take.
-It can allow you to get in front of the Hispanic community without having to rush on personnel decisions and without restrictions on practice areas.
+It allows you to get in front of the Hispanic community without having to rush on personnel decisions and without restrictions on practice areas.
 For example, if you mainly handle Personal Injury cases, you can still get in front of Latinx who need Immigration services and refer them to a trusted partner.
 That way, you create the fundamentals of a long-term relationship with your clients, as US Hispanics are known for their loyalty and preference towards collaborations that last.

 Why should you care about your local Hispanic community?